svekho/OpticalTachometer/README.md

-*One of the driving goals in my course have been to introduce and enforce pracises and concepts of quality that I myself have learned in my own professional life, before starting my career as a teacher.*
+*One of the driving goals in my course have been to introduce and enforce practises and concepts of quality that I myself have learned in my own professional life, before starting my career as a teacher.*

 *Regards,
 Jani Tammi